-- implementing a stock purchase plan for our employees, directors, and consultants; - absorbing the increases in healthcare coverage since 2014 without passing on these annual increases caused by rising healthcare costs; - providing an education grant program of up to \$5,000/year so employees may pursue their educational dreams as well as employee educational loan forgiveness program up to \$5,000 through the Coronavirus Aid, Relief, and Economic Security Act; - maintaining an Employee Satisfaction Task Force that allows employee concerns to be heard and addressed by management; - providing wellness and fitness challenge programs; and - providing assistance to employees who are facing hardships.
+- implementing a stock purchase plan for our employees, directors, and consultants; - absorbing the increases in healthcare coverage since 2014 without passing on these annual increases caused by rising healthcare costs;

+- providing an education grant program of up to \$5,000/year so employees may pursue their educational dreams as well as employee educational loan forgiveness program up to \$5,000 through the Coronavirus Aid, Relief, and Economic Security Act; - maintaining an Employee Satisfaction Task Force that allows employee concerns to be heard and addressed by management; - providing wellness and fitness challenge programs; - providing assistance to employees who are facing hardships; and - continuously evaluating offered benefits to meet the needs and preferences of our employees, including mental health care, mindfulness and meditation programs.

-We appreciate the communities we serve and share in the responsibility of minimizing environmental impacts that may be caused by the provision of our services.
+We appreciate the communities we serve and are committed to conducting business in a manner that is as environmentally responsible as practicable.
+We share in the responsibility of minimizing environmental impacts that may be caused by the provision of our services, which includes better understanding and management of our environmental impacts and risks and ultimately decreasing our enterprise-wide carbon emission footprint.
 Our efforts in this regard include:

-- electing to provide this proxy statement and the annual report electronically to reduce material waste and improve our environmental impact; - providing paperless Board materials by posting to a secure portal; - committing to a hybrid work environment, resulting in reduced fuel consumption; - reducing vehicle mile travels and emissions to reduce our carbon footprint; - holding virtual Board meetings since the COVID pandemic began, reducing fuel consumption and emissions: - the overwhelming majority of our Indirect dealers are industries that improve the environment such as solar, multiple pane windows, siding or roofing; - providing financing of marine lending during the pandemic to support families wanting to spend family time in a COVID-free environment; - review of all potential loans with possible environmental challenges by a former Environmental Protection Agency biologist to ensure the loan will not trigger environmental liability for 1st Security Bank and to ensure our prospective customer is not buying something hazardous to their health (ground water, soil or vapor related health concerns); - working with our various public utility districts on energy efficiency initiatives; - our Montesano branch is a Green-certified building; - housing our critical technology infrastructure at the Sabey Datacenter, which has multiple sustainability initiatives, including: - o LEED Gold Certification - o Energy Star Certification - o Green Lease Leaders - replacing our HVAC units with units that contain environmentally safe refrigerant and 20% increased energy efficiency; - replacing fluorescent bulbs with LEDs, which use 75% less energy and last nine years longer than fluorescent bulbs, decreasing landfill waste; - installing light and movement sensors in several locations to conserve energy when the space is unoccupied; - participating in available recycling efforts; - adding filtered water coolers to all of our locations, reducing the use of disposal of plastic water bottles; - hiring more facility personnel to reduce fuel costs and emissions due to travel; - sponsoring Shred-IT events for many of the communities we serve; - going paperless where possible and training staff to help customers go paperless; - encouraging customers to make paperless deposits via mobile deposit; and - purchasing recycled paper.
+- complying with all environmental laws and regulations; - electing to provide this proxy statement and the annual report electronically to reduce material waste and improve our environmental impact; - encouraging minimizing the consumption of energy, water, paper and other resources in our day-today operations in order to reduce greenhouse gas emissions, increase energy efficiency, reduce waste, and efficiently use natural resources; - facilitating workplace recycling; - providing paperless Board materials by posting to a secure portal; - committing to a hybrid work environment, resulting in reduced fuel consumption; - reducing vehicle mile travels and emissions to reduce our carbon footprint; - holding virtual Board meetings since 2020, reducing fuel consumption and emissions; - working with Indirect dealers who are overwhelmingly in industries that improve the environment such as solar, multiple pane windows, siding or roofing; - reviewing all potential loans with possible environmental challenges by a former Environmental Protection Agency biologist to ensure the loan will not trigger environmental liability for 1st Security Bank and to ensure our prospective customer is not buying something hazardous to their health (ground water, soil or vapor related health concerns); - working with our various public utility districts on energy efficiency initiatives; - obtaining a Green certification for our Montesano branch; - housing our critical technology infrastructure at the Sabey Datacenter, which has multiple sustainability initiatives, including: - o LEED Gold Certification - o Energy Star Certification - o Green Lease Leaders - replacing our HVAC units with units that contain environmentally safe refrigerant and have 20% increased energy efficiency; - replacing fluorescent bulbs with LEDs, which use 75% less energy and last nine years longer than fluorescent bulbs, decreasing landfill waste; - installing light and movement sensors in several locations to conserve energy when the space is unoccupied; - participating in available recycling efforts; - adding filtered water coolers to all of our locations, reducing the use of disposal of plastic water bottles; - hiring more facility personnel to reduce fuel costs and emissions due to travel; - sponsoring Shred-IT events for many of the communities we serve; - going paperless where possible and training staff to help customers go paperless; - encouraging customers to make paperless deposits via mobile deposit;